 The General Catalog is published annually.
-Department, division, school, college, and university requirements may change and are upgraded often.
+Department, school, division, college, and university requirements may change and are upgraded often.
 In determining graduation requirements, an undergraduate student may use only one edition of the General Catalog but may elect to follow any subsequent catalog.
 Students maintaining continuous enrollment at any public Arizona community college or university may graduate according to the requirements of the catalog in effect at the time of initial enrollment or according to the requirements of any single catalog in effect during subsequent terms of continuous enrollment.
 Students may maintain continuous enrollment whether attending a single public community college or university in Arizona or transferring among public institutions in Arizona while pursuing their degrees.

-Students transferring among Arizona public higher education institutions must meet the admission, residency, and all curricular and academic requirements of the degree-granting institution.
+Students transferring among Arizona public higher education institutions must meet the admission, residency, and all curricular and academic requirements of the degreegranting institution.

-1. A semester in which a student earns course credit is counted toward continuous enrollment.
-Noncredit courses, audited courses, failed courses, or courses from which the student withdraws do not count toward the determination of continuous enrollment for catalog
+A semester in which a student earns course credit is counted toward continuous enrollment.
+Noncredit courses, audited courses, failed courses, or courses from which the student withdraws do not count toward the determination of continuous enrollment for catalog purposes.
+See examples A and B in the "Continuous Enrollment" table, page 82.

-Continuous Enrollment-Example A

-Student's Activity Semester/Year Status Admitted and earned course credit at an Arizona community college Fall 1998 Active Continued at an Arizona community college Spring 1999 Fall 1999 Active Transferred to an Arizona university Spring 2000 Student enrolled under 1998-99 or any subsequent catalog

-Continuous Enrollment-Example B

-Student's Activity Semester/Year Status Admitted and earned course credit at an Arizona community college Fall 1996 Active Enrolled but earned all "Ws," or "Es" Spring 1997 Inactive Enrolled in audit courses only Fall 1997 Inactive Nonattendance Spring 1998 Inactive Transferred to an Arizona university Fall 1998 Student enrolled under 1998-99 or any subsequent catalog

-Continuous Enrollment-Example C

-Student's Activity Semester/Year Status Admitted and earned course credit at an Arizona community college Fall 1996 Active Nonattendance Spring 1997 Fall 1997 Spring 1998 Inactive Readmitted and earned course credit at an Arizona community college Fall 1998 Active Transferred to an Arizona university Spring 1999 Student enrolled under 1998-99 or any subsequent catalog

-Continuous Enrollment-Example D
+Continuous Enrollment

-Student's Activity Semester/Year Status Admitted and earned course credit at an Arizona community college Fall 1996 Active Nonattendance Spring 1997 Inactive Readmitted and earned course credit at an Arizona community college Summer 1997 Active Nonattendance Fall 1997 Spring 1998 Inactive Transferred to an Arizona university Fall 1998 Student enrolled under 1996-98 or any subsequent catalog

-Continuous Enrollment- -Example E ------------ ------------- ------------

-Student's Activity Semester/Year Status Admitted and earned course credit at an Arizona community college Summer 1996 Active Continued at an Arizona community college Fall 1996 Spring 1997 Active Nonattendance Fall 1997 Inactive Readmitted and earned course credit at an Arizona community college Spring 1998 Active Transferred to an Arizona university Summer 1998 Student enrolled under 1996-98 or any subsequent catalog
+Student's Activity Semester/Year Status Example A Admitted and earned course credit at an Arizona community college Fall 1998 Active Continued at an Arizona community college Spring 1999 Fall 1999 Active Transferred to an Arizona university Spring 2000 Student enrolled under 1998-99 or any subsequent catalog Example B Admitted and earned course credit at an Arizona community college Fall 1997 Active Enrolled but earned all "Ws" or "Es" Spring 1998 Inactive Enrolled in audit courses only Fall 1998 Inactive Nonattendance Spring 1999 Inactive Transferred to an Arizona university Fall 1999 Student enrolled under 1999- 2000 or any subsequent catalog Example C Admitted and earned course credit at an Arizona community college Fall 1997 Active Nonattendance Spring 1998 Inactive Fall 1998 75 1 10 1 1 1 10 1 10 1 10 1 10 1 10 10 10 Spring 1999 Readmitted and earned course credit at an Arizona community college Fall 1999 Active Transferred to an Arizona university Spring 2000 Student enrolled under 1999- 2000 or any subsequent catalog Example D Admitted and earned course credit at an Arizona community college Fall 1996 Active Nonattendance Spring 1997 Inactive Readmitted and earned course credit at an Arizona community college Summer 1997 Active Nonattendance Fall 1997 Inactive Spring 1998 G. 1 Transferred to an Arizona university Fall 1998 Student enrolled under 1996-98 or any subsequent catalog Example E Admitted and earned course credit at an Arizona community college Summer 1997 Active Continued at an Arizona community college Fall 1997 Active Spring 1998 Nonattendance Fall 1998 Inactive Readmitted and earned course credit at an Arizona community college Spring 1999 Active Transferred to an Arizona university Summer 1999 Student enrolled under 1996-98 or any subsequent catalog